keldigitalcube/iemoto/README.md

 Files to be installed are defined in `package.json` file.

-Once you are done to this point, you can see all the files created as below.
+Once you are done at this point, you can see all the files created as below.

 ```
 ├── _sass